 Key takeaway: treat established customers like new ones.
 Remember that no one ever complained because you showed them too much appreciation.

-We heard from a number of agents who had changed to from other careers to successful careers in Real Estate (Kirsten Mueller and Vivien Yap).
+We heard from a number of agents who had changed from other careers to successful careers in real estate (Kirsten Mueller and Vivien Yap).

 A great quote from Kirsten: “Don’t just be good at starting, be good at finishing as well.
 Do the stuff you need to do whether you feel like it or not!”

-As the owner of a successful pharmacy business, she noted that she realised she had to treat it in the same way.
-Invest in staff/stock.
-Make every minute dollar productive.
+As the owner of a successful pharmacy business, she realised she had to treat it in the same way.
+Invest in staff and stock.
+Make every minute dollar-productive.
 Invest in marketing.
 Invest in yourself.

 6. While we are on the subject of marketing…

-There wasn’t one person we heard from that said that direct mail, flyers, direct telephone marketing or anything like that were a waste of time.
+There wasn’t one person we heard from who said that direct mail, flyers, direct telephone marketing or anything like that were a waste of time.

 Sitting on Facebook or Twitter just won’t cut it.
 And lastly, don’t “do it yourself” if the result is not going to be spectacular.